Moving to Dubai for permanent residence with children: the best nurseries and schools

 Obtaining visas for all family members

 After the main applicant has a visa, the expat has 60 days to apply for their children and spouse.
-At the same time, the applicant must earn between 3,000 and 4,000 AED and have additional sources of income.
+At the same time, the applicant must earn at least AED 4,000 (USD 820) or AED 3,000 (USD 1,100) plus accommodation.
 Only close relatives can obtain a family member visa.
 To do so, you will need to confirm the kinship.

 • Certificates confirming relationship: a marriage certificate + birth certificates of children.

-• Proof of residency in the UAE: this can be a lease agreement or a title deed if you have a property in UAE.
+• Proof of residency in the UAE: this can be a lease agreement or a title deed if you have an apartment in Dubai.

 Each paper must be notarized.

-If you apply for a visa for your parents, your income must be at least USD 5,400 (AED 20,000), and the apartment must have at least 2 bedrooms.
+If you apply for a visa for your parents, your monthly income must be at least AED 20,000 (USD 5,500), and the apartment must have at least 2 bedrooms.
+Moreover, a foreign worker cannot sponsor only one of their parents; they need to sponsor both parents together.
+If one of the parents has passed away or the parents are divorced, the relevant documents will be required.

 How to make relocation to Dubai more child-friendly